codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 Not entering anything for a string input will result in an empty string, i.e. `""`.
 For other input types an actual value which matches the requested type must be entered.

-### Starting builds using REST API

-To start a build using the REST API, values for inputs that do not define `default` must be included in the `POST` request payload.
-The inputs which have default value declared in YAML configuration can be omitted from request payload, in that case the specified default will be used.

-Given values must be in accordance with the input definitions, that is:
-- type of the value must match with the input type (numeric values for number inputs, truth values for boolean inputs and textual values for string inputs),
-- value for choice input must be included in the options list.

-For more detailed information on starting builds with inputs using the REST API, refer to the section [below](#specify-inputs-when-starting-builds-with-api).
-Optional inputs can be omitted from the request payload; their default values will be used instead.

 ### Starting builds using webhook events

 Only builds that do not rely on inputs can be started with webhook events.
-If you want to use Git events to automatically trigger builds for workflows with inputs, ensure that all inputs for those workflows have default values.
+If you want to use Git events or scheduled builds to automatically trigger builds for workflows with inputs, ensure that all inputs for those workflows have default values.

 ## YAML schema for inputs